Seminar* in Systematic Musicology

 Structuring the argument of your bachelor's thesis

-Please follow this link for further information.
+Bachelor's theses in this class are based on the guidelines "Structuring the argument of a theoretical paper in the social sciences".
+It is up to you to read the entire text of this guideline and all the links.
 Students are introduced to this method in the seminar "Music Psychology" in 5th semester: they formulate a main thesis and summarize arguments/evidence for and against it from the research literature.
 The research seminar builds upon this foundation.
 The basic structure (main thesis and arguments/evidence) is maintained.
 It is enriched by additional detail in the introduction, main section and final section of the presentation.

 My support as you write your thesis